carla-simulator/carla/Docs/python_api_tutorial.md

 #### Sensors

-Sensors are a special type of actor that produce a stream of data.
+Sensors are actors that produce a stream of data.
 Sensors are such a key component of CARLA that they deserve their own documentation page, so here we'll limit ourselves to show a small example of how sensors work

 ```py
 camera_bp = blueprint_library.find('sensor.camera.rgb')